junmckill/leavu3-mod/README.md

 * Launch dcs-remote2.jar
   * Verify a tray icon appears (black square with the text **oo DCS** inside it)
 * Launch leavu3.jar
+  * Click INF to get to the INFO page and verify Dcs Remote is connected

 ### CONFIGURATION